alex-neal/mars_cnn/mars_CNN.md

 ![png](mars_cnn_files/mars_cnn_13_0.png)

-The edge category seems like it may be more common than the others.
-Let's take a look at the distribution of the labels in the training set.
+It looks like the "other" category may be more common than the others.
+Let's take a look at the normalized distribution of the labels in each set.

 ```python